hellisabove/hellisabove/README.md

-# hiya! i'm adam
+# hiya! i'm HellIsAbove

 ### About Me
-I'm a Python developer that loves to mess around with iOS devices!
+I'm a developer that loves to mess with a lot of stuff

 ### Projects
-- [C-Ceaser](https://github.com/hellisabove/C-Ceaser/) - A Ceaser cipher made in c++
+- [C-Ceaser](https://github.com/hellisabove/C-Ceaser/) - A Ceaser cipher made in c++.
-- [Rickroll Trojan](https://github.com/hellisabove/) - A Trojan made in batch that does infinite rickrolls in stage 3
+- [Rickroll Trojan](https://github.com/hellisabove/Rickroll-Trojan) - A Trojan made in batch that does infinite rickrolls in stage 3.
+- [WinLocker.py](https://github.com/hellisabove/WinLocker.py) - Py program thar lock your screen unless you input the right code.

 ### GitHub Stats